OpenMDAO/POEMs/POEM_029.md

 As a result of changes to the OpenMDAO setup stack, it's now possible to access variable metadata from sub-groups and sub-components during `configure`.
-The only functions that provide access to some of that metadata currently are `list_inputs` and `list_outputs`, which return a list of tuples of variable names and associated metadata and prints that information to an output stream.
+The only functions that provide access to some of that metadata currently are `list_inputs` and `list_outputs`, which return a list of tuples of variable names and associated metadata and print that information to an output stream.
 However, `list_inputs` and `list_outputs` are less flexible and have different default behaviors than would be preferable for a metadata retrieval function called primarily from configure().